 Mushroom yields have already increased significantly since August and Hugh is now back again selling mushrooms at Green Park Farmers Market, he is also increasing the amounts of coffee being collected in anticipation that the problems we had in the summer are now over and production can get back to ‘normal’ and be scaled up

 Hugh’s previous experience and this research has led to the development of methods of controlling temperature that do not rely on using additional energy to heat/cool, but rather to adapt to conditions and work within them.
-The partitioning of the vaults following recommendations from Piers Sadler’s and Philip Haile’s environmental survey will provide greater control, allowing the incubation stage to be maintained closer to its 20C optimal temperature and the fruiting stage to its 15C.
+The partitioning of the vaults following recommendations from Piers Sadler’s environmental survey will provide greater control, allowing the incubation stage to be maintained closer to its 20C optimal temperature and the fruiting stage to its 15C.
 Ongoing research into blue LEDs and through temperature logging should help reduce the mushroom farms electricity consumption and manage the temperatures in the vaults more consistently leading to high yields.
 We would also hope through night air purging, evaporative cooling and switching to other varieties of oyster mushrooms during the summer will avoid the problems the farm suffered this summer in future years.